 6. Mix with locals at Mercado de Bazurto

 If you want to taste a different side of Cartagena, get away from the old city and take a trip to Mercado de Bazurto.
-It’s easy to get disoriented here — the market is a virtual labyrinth.
+It’s easy to get disoriented here as the market is a virtual labyrinth.
 It’s dirty, loud, and fascinating.
 The market itself sells an incredible variety of freshly made food at rock bottom prices, so be sure to go with an empty stomach.

-7. Do a street food tour
+7. Take a street food tour

 8. Visit the Museum of Modern Art